konsumer/rawproto/README.md

 ## installation

-`npm i -S rawproto` will add this to your project.
+`npm i rawproto` will add this to your project.

 You can also use `npx rawproto` to run the CLI.